Seba-Aldunate/jobfinder/server/inrtuctions.md

     v.
 AUTH_PASSWORD=email access password
     vi.
 APP_URL = http://localhost:8801/api-v1

-    Note: I used hotmail account to send verification email, so you can just create one because hotmail account is reliable in product and has no configuration.

-    Alos, change API_URL when you deploy your app else use localhost with the appropriate port number

 2. Run npm install to install the packages in each directory
 3. Run npm start to start the server or npm run dev in the client directory